 35. Galapagos Whale Shark

 - Whale Sharks are found in Galapagos (Ecuador) throughout the year.

-- However, the season between the months of June and December is the best time to dive along the Whale Sharks in Galapagos.
+- However, the season between June and December is the best time to dive along with the Whale Sharks in Galapagos.

 36. Whale Sharks Philippines